Cheapest Car Insurance for Students on a Budget 2024

 6Companies Compared

-100Zip Codes
+100ZIP Codes

 Cheapest Car Insurance for College Students

+To find the cheapest and best policy for you, it's important to first consider how much car insurance you need before buying a policy.
 The annual policy averages listed for each age are for a cheap full coverage policy.
-A full coverage policy offers the best protection in the event of an accident where you are at fault.
-You may be able to find a cheaper liability-only policy, but this type of coverage offers the least financial protection.
+A full coverage policy offers the best protection in the event of an at-fault accident.
+You may be able to find a cheaper liability-only policy, but this type of coverage provides significantly less financial protection.

 Cheapest Car Insurance for 18-Year-Old College Students

-If you’re living away from home and keeping your vehicle on or off campus, you may need to buy your own policy or can remain on the family policy.
-When a college student must purchase their own auto policy, we found that State Farm is the cheapest company on average, costing our sample 18-year-old first-year college student $2,966 per year.
+When a college student must purchase their own auto policy, we found that State Farm is the cheapest company on average, costing our sample 18-year-old, first-year college student $2,966 per year.

 If you keep your vehicle at your parent's address, the cheapest option is almost always to stay on their policy.
-In this case, we found that GEICO is the cheapest company on average, $2,431 per year.
+In this case, we found that GEICO is the most affordable company, with an average premium of $2,431 per year.

 State Farm$2,966$2,716$250